open-compass/CIBench/README.md

 ```bash
 python run.py config/cibench_eval/eval_cibench_hf.py
 ```
+Note that the currently accelerator config (-a lmdeploy) doesnot support CodeAgent model.
+If you want to use lmdeploy to acclerate the evaluation, please refer to [lmdeploy_internlm2_chat_7b](https://github.com/open-compass/opencompass/blob/main/configs/models/hf_internlm/lmdeploy_internlm2_chat_7b.py) to write the model config by yourself.
 <!-- Note: You can install [lmdeploy](https://github.com/InternLM/lmdeploy) and add '-a lmdeploy' to acclerate the evaluation. -->
 ### 💫 Final Results
 Once you finish all tested samples, you can check the results in *outputs/cibench*.